 Set 200 years before the events of "Game of Thrones," which concluded in 2019, "House of the Dragon" won't mention Danaerys Targaryen and her burning of King's Landing — but it will feature her ancestors.

 The ten-episode prequel series will take viewers back to the Targaryen's world, full of prophetic scrolls, fire-breathing dragons, platinum blonde hair, and something called "Targaryen madness.”

 The announcement means fans will have to endure several months before the series hits screens.
 In the mean time, we’ll be here with all of the updates.
 Read on for "House of the Dragon," explained.

-'House of the Dragon' will premiere in August 2022
+When does it start?
+Episode 1 of 'House of the Dragon' will premiere in August 2022

 The first episode of the “House of the Dragon” series is coming to HBO and HBO Max on Sunday, August 21.
 The series began production last April, per a Tweet.

 Early reviews are in — and they're good

 A few lucky individuals have already ventured to Westeros.
 Reviewers tweeted their reactions to the series, with one saying the creators "really nailed it."